fa2k/raredisease-configs/README.md

 * svdb_query_dbs_template.csv

-1. Copied from the test dataset (https://github.com/nf-core/test-datasets/blob/raredisease/reference/svdb_querydb_files.csv)
+1. Copied from the test dataset (https://github.com/nf-core/test-datasets/blob/raredisease/reference/svdb_querydb_files.csv) and modified to point to the right vcf.
 2. The path in the template file is a placeholder (`PATH`), and it needs to be interpreted by the `make-absolute-paths.sh` script.
 3. See the above section on **vcfanno** for running the script.